Connor Lynch

 • ASIST (Applied Suicide Intervention Skills Training)

-I also regularly take part in continued professional development (CPD) to keep my knowledge up to date and my practice as informed and responsive as possible.
+I regularly undertake continuing professional development to keep my knowledge current and my practice informed and responsive.

 Member organisations